-How Spikes in Tourism Impact Utilities Like WasteWater Managment In recent years there has been a significant increase in protests against tourists in Europe.
+The Hidden Cost of Tourism on Your Local Infrastructure In recent years there has been a significant increase in protests against tourists in Europe.
 A wave of angry anti-British tourist sentiment has peaked across Europe with Spaniards taking to the streets in violent protests as many resorted to anti-tourism slogans and graffiti throughout its tourist hubs.
 Daily Express, June 5th, 2018 The reasons are numerous ranging from bad behavior to increased costs to the impact on locals as a result of the numbers.
 Tourist numbers in Europe look set to continue to rise as a result of the growing number of resorts served by low-cost airlines, an increase in long-haul flights from Asia direct to Europe, through to those seeking to ‘get some summer sun’ after a particularly poor winter in many northern European countries.

-Aeration and bubbles in Wastewater Treatment Wastewater aeration is the process of adding air into wastewater to allow aerobic bio-degradation of the pollutant components.
+Why is Aeration Important for Wastewater Treatment?
+Wastewater aeration is the process of adding air into wastewater to allow aerobic bio-degradation of the pollutant components.
 It is an integral part of most biological wastewater treatment systems.
 Unlike chemical treatment which uses chemicals to react and stabilize contaminants in the wastewater stream, biological treatment uses microorganisms that occur naturally in wastewater to degrade wastewater contaminants.